-As of December 2023, CEWA supported 11,500 teaching and nonteaching jobs, 80% of which were female\.
+As at December 2024, CEWA Ltd supported 11,508 teaching and nonteaching jobs, 80% of which were female.
 In 2021, it was estimated that CEWA's total Gross Value-Added contribution to the WA economy was approximately \$2.37 billion, representing almost 17% of the WA Education and Training sector, per year.